What Is A Tax Write Off And How Does It Work?

-Before making any large purchases, we suggest you speak to your accountant or tax professional and assess how the asset will benefit your business and how the purchase may impact on your cash flow or finances in the short term.
+Before making any significant purchases, you should consult with your accountant or a tax professional to determine how the asset will benefit your company and how the acquisition may affect your cash flow or finances in the short term.

-What Happens If I Make A Purchase That Is Greater Than The Write-off Amount?
+What Will Happen If I Make a Purchase That Is Greater Than the Allowable Amount to Write Off?

-The instant asset write-off threshold applies to the total cost of the asset, not just its taxable portion.
-Any purchases equal to or more than the threshold can be put into your small business asset pool, where you will be able to claim gradual deductions (depreciation) each year.
+The maximum allowable deduction for an immediately depreciable asset is equal to the overall cost of the asset, not only the portion that is taxable.
+Any acquisitions that are equal to or greater than the threshold can be added to your small business asset pool.
+Once they are there, you will be able to claim annual deductions for slow depreciation of the assets.

 Does Every “Small Business” Qualify?